skylab-inc/Lightning/README.md

 # Installation

-Edge is available as a Swift 3 package (No current 2.2 support).
+Edge is available as a Swift 3 package.
 Simply add Edge as a dependency to your Swift Package.

 ```Swift
 import PackageDescription